Approximating Sparse Graphs: The Random Overlapping Communities Model: Introduction

-We show that the ROC model is a limit for several interesting sequences of graphs and a give a characterization of sequences which are the limits of ROC.
+The walk count achievability lemma characterizes whether a vector can be realized as limiting normalized closed walk counts of ROC graphs.
 To state our results, we first define the convergence of sparse graph sequences and their limits.
 We consider convergence first for each $k$ and then for all positive integers $k$, referring to the latter as full convergence.
-In \Cref{convergence examples}, we compute the limits for the hypercube sequence, the rook's graph sequence (a family of strongly regular graphs) as well as for Erd\H{o}s-R\'enyi random graphs.
+Recall the definitions of sparsity exponent and closed walk counts (\Cref{cwc-defn,sparsity-exponent-defn}).

 \begin{definition}[$k$-convergent] Let $(G_i)$ be a sequence of graphs with $k$-sparsity exponent $\alpha_k$.
 The sequence $(G_i)$ is $k$-convergent if $\lim_{i \to \infty } W_j(G_i,\alpha_k)$ exists for all $j\leq k$.
 We let $w_j= \lim_{i \to \infty } W_j(G_i, \alpha_k)$ and say $(w_3, w_4, \dots, w_k)$ is the $k$-limit of the graph sequence $(G_i)$. \end{definition}